amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .finally(() => console.timeEnd('promise.all'));
 ```

-How long is going to take to solve each of these promise?
+How long is it going to take to solve each of these promises?
 5 seconds?
-1 second? or 2 seconds?
+1 second?
+Or 2 seconds?

-You can do the experiment on the devTools and report back your results ;)
+You can experiment with the dev tools and report back your results ;)

 ### Promise race

-The `Promise.race(iterable)` takes a collection promises and resolves as soon as the first promise settles.
+The `Promise.race(iterable)` takes a collection of promises and resolves as soon as the first promise settles.

 ```js
 const a = () => new Promise((resolve) => setTimeout(() => resolve('a'), 2000));